 Risks Associated with the Scoring Analysis

 The data provided by the Scoring Analyses are not a guarantee or indication of the future success or failure of a Project or any investments in a Project.
 The Scoring Analysis is a tool developed to provide Project Sponsors information about the strengths and weaknesses of a Project, which Project Sponsors can use at their discretion to, among other things, strengthen aspects of the Project, raise financing, or identify additional supports such as venues for distribution of a Project.
-Scoring Analysis was not developed initially or primarily as a tool to inform investors’ decisions regarding whether to invest in the Projects.
-Therefore, potential investors, including Platform Clients, should use the Scoring Analysis with caution, if at all, when making those decisions.
+Potential investors should use the Scoring Analysis with caution, if at all, when making those decisions.
 There is no guarantee that Scoring Analysis will provide information that accurately identifies Projects that will generate positive returns.
 There is also no guarantee that a Project with higher scores will generate larger returns than a Project with lower scores, or vice versa.

 Project Sponsors may choose not to purchase and post a Script Score and/or Financial Score for a Project, and as a result Project Scores for different Projects are not necessarily comparable.
 As noted above, each Project listed on the Platform will receive a Team Score.
 Complete Scoring Analysis is provided only for Projects whose Project Sponsors have paid for the Script Score and Financial Score services.
 As a result, many Projects will not have a complete set of Project scores available to Platform Clients or Slated Advisors.
 In addition, Project Scores generated for Projects without a Script Score and/or Financial Score will include “null” values for any missing scores.
 As a result, Project Scores with additional Scoring Analysis will increase based on the additional data.
 Because the scope of data used to calculate the Project Score for different Projects may vary, Project Scores for different Projects will not necessarily be comparable, even though they will be provided for each Project.
 As a result, although a Project with complete Scoring Analysis may have a higher Project Score than one without it, there is no guarantee that the Project with complete Scoring Analysis is stronger.